Valley Metro Rail: South Central Extension

-After voters approved a tax measure in August 2015 to fund transportation, the City of Phoenix moved the timeline of the light rail extension to South Phoenix up by a decade.
-Outreach to the residents and business owners of South Phoenix became strained when the extension called for the reduction of lanes from four to two along Central Avenue.
+However, outreach to the residents and business owners of South Phoenix became strained when the extension called for the reduction of lanes in each direction from four to two along Central Avenue.
 In February 2019, opponents were able to gather enough signatures to require the city to hold a referendum on future light rail expansion.
 The referendum to stop light rail expansion, known as Proposition 105, failed to pass in a special election on August 27, 2019.
-Construction on the South Central extension began in October 2019 and it is expected to be operational by 2024.